Mohamed3on/blog/content/blog/lazy-loading/index.md

 ---
-title: 'Native image Lazy loading: how a single HTML attribute decreased page load times by 40%'
+title: 'Native image lazy-loading: how a single HTML attribute decreased load times by 40%'
 date: '2020-07-15'
 ---